Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Convergence Analysis of DCLM

-Interpretations 2 and 3 answer question \eqref{Q1} in Sec. \ref{sec:summary_of_contribution}. \textbf{Interpretation 4: Dynamic wireless control decisions.} Other key findings of bound~\eqref{eq:gen_conv} are related to the impact of dynamic wireless control decisions on ML convergence.
-As evident from \eqref{eq:gen_conv}, terms $(c)$, $(d)$, $(e)$, $(f)$, and $(g)$ are functions of the completion time of GM broadcasting, i.e., $\widetilde{\tau}_{b}^{\downarrow,{(k)}}{=}T^{(k{-}1)}{+}\tau_{b}^{\downarrow,{(k)}}$.
+Interpretations 2 and 3 answer question \eqref{Q1} in Sec. \ref{sec:summary_of_contribution}. \textbf{Interpretation 4: Dynamic wireless control decisions.} As evident from \eqref{eq:gen_conv}, terms $(c)$, $(d)$, $(e)$, $(f)$, and $(g)$ are functions of the completion time of GM broadcasting, i.e., $\widetilde{\tau}_{b}^{\downarrow,{(k)}}{=}T^{(k{-}1)}{+}\tau_{b}^{\downarrow,{(k)}}$.
 Also, term $(b)$ is a function of $T^{(k)}$ and $T^{(k{-}1)}$ calculated in \eqref{TK}. $T^{(k)}$ and $T^{(k{-}1)}$ incorporate the occurrence times of $\mathscr{D}$-events, calculated through propositions in Sec.~\ref{sec:communication_latency}, into bound~\eqref{eq:gen_conv}.
 These propositions are directly dependent on the dynamic wireless control decisions conducted at FGTIs (see Sec. \ref{sec:dynamic_control_decisions}).
 Subsequently, bound~\eqref{eq:gen_conv} shows that DCC communication mode, scheduling decisions and resource allocation of MAC scheduler, transmit power allocations, and interference on PRBs experienced from nearby O-RUs directly affect the convergence of {\tt DCLM}.
 This interpretation answers part (i) of question \eqref{Q3} in Sec. \ref{sec:summary_of_contribution} regarding the impact of dynamic wireless control decisions on ML model accuracy.

 \textbf{Conclusion of Theorem~\ref{th:main}.} Considering the above interpretations, Theorem~\ref{th:main} provides a deep understanding of the impact of wireless network conditions on FL.
-While most studies primarily focused on the influence of wireless control decisions on model training latency and energy consumption, our findings reveal that these decisions also impact the convergence of FL.
+While existing studies~\cite{ganguly2023multi,9261995, 8737464} have investigated how wireless control decisions affect model training latency and energy consumption, our findings are the first to reveal that such decisions also significantly influence the convergence behavior of FL.
 This is mainly because prior works have focused on static snapshots of the network, without considering how the network and its users evolve over time.
-To our knowledge, by incorporating system dynamics into FL, our theoretical analysis are among the first to reveal the above novel insights.

 In the following theorem, we provide the sufficient conditions under which convergence of {\tt DCLM} is guaranteed.